VideoObjectSearch/RandPerson/README.md

 person images of 8,000 identities.
 Images in this dataset generally contain different viewpoints, poses, illuminations, backgrounds, occlusions, and resolutions, as shown in Fig. 1.

 ### Download Links
-Due to the large amount of data, only the image subset used in the experiments of our paper is provided, currently.
+Due to the large amount of data, currently only the image subset used in the experiments of our paper is provided, including 128,160 images.
 They can be downloaded from the following links.

 * [Baidu Yun Drive](https://pan.baidu.com/s/1peTSlhze9BzDQGbcakkz2w) (code: ueeg)
 * [Google Drive](https://drive.google.com/file/d/12u1xdVo6-Q-i_knsbrBrRkClFkq10oNH/view?usp=sharing)